sslater11/hyprland-dynamic-workspaces-manager/README.md

 - Rofi can select a line in our list.
   - This is used when we display a list of workspaces.
 Our current workspace will be highlighted.
 - Rofi can auto-select an item from the filtered list.
   - As we type and land on the last option, it will select it without us needing to press enter.
-I've disabled this by default, but it can be enabled in the script by changing the variable at the start of the script `auto_select = True`.
+I've disabled this by default, but it can be enabled by passing the `-auto-select` argument.

 # Installation